Remembering Tony Allen, a bonafide African music hero

 While some of his experimental work also involved collaborations with Techno pioneers, Jeff Mills and Moritz Von Oswald trio, Tony Allen’s solo work in the past decade became a full circle act of sorts.
 Between 2014 and 2017 when he released ‘Film of Life’ and ‘The Source’, Allen’s music was a thoughtful and largely well-executed attempt at uniting Afrobeat and Jazz, using his mastery of the former to reinterpret the latter.
 In what was undoubtedly a personal achievement, Allen was able to record and release ‘A Tribute to Art Blakey & the Messengers’, a short project which subtly reimagined several compositions written and performed by one of his idols, including the hard-bop classic, “A Night in Tunisia”.

-Earlier this year, ‘Rejoice’, we finally got Tony Allen’s joint project with South African Jazz luminary, Hugh Masekela, which was recorded in the UK back in 2010.
+Earlier this year, in ‘Rejoice’, we finally got Tony Allen’s joint project with South African Jazz luminary, Hugh Masekela, which was recorded in the UK back in 2010.
 The album is a product of respect between two consummate musicians, and it also celebrates the innovative spirit of African music.
 Listening to ‘Rejoice’ after the news of Tony Allen’s passing last Thursday, it feels like a ray of heavenly light in these days when anxiety and paranoia are constantly hovering around.
 Between Masekela’s beaming horn solos and his weathered voice, and Allen’s pattering polyrhythms, ‘Rejoice’ is a calming and invigorating dose of optimism from two African music legends who always sought to bring light through their music.

 In comparison to Masekela and other revered legends like Fela and Manu Dibango, Tony Allen didn’t have a singular supernova moment like his colleagues, however, his influence was just as clear.
 Across his sprawling catalogue, he personified the type of greatness that spoke for itself in the music, greatly and positively altering African music in a way that reverberated all over the music world.
 Tony Allen is a bonafide African music hero who also managed to become one of the greatest to ever sit behind a drum kit.
 May his myth never be diminished or forgotten.